probnum2026/probnum2026.github.io/submissions.md

 ---
 ### Proceedings of ProbNum25

-ProbNum25 will have a proceedings issue, published in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press).
-Talks at ProbNum25 will be selected from among the submissions.
+ProbNum25 will have a dedicated volume in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press), where accepted papers will be published.
+Talks and/or posters at ProbNum25 will be presented by the authors of accepted papers.
+A submission should up to 8 pages (or shorter) using dedicated style files.
-Submissions can be up to 8 pages, with subjects broadly in the area of probabilistic computation.
-We also welcome and encourage shorter papers.
+Subject areas are methods, theory and applications of probabilistic numerics, as detailed below.

 ---
 ### Important dates